-How scary is that for an opening title?
+How scary is that?
 Perhaps not as scary as, Married Couples and Separate Bank Accounts.

 Now that you are married, should you have separate bank accounts?